MI-AFP/tutorials/tutorials/07_test-doc-debug.md

 ### Hspec

-[Hspec](https://hackage.haskell.org/package/hspec) is a testing framework for Haskell.
-It is inspired by the Ruby library RSpec.
+[Hspec](https://hackage.haskell.org/package/hspec) is a popular testing framework inspired by RSpec.
+It gives you a clean structure (describe, it), human-friendly output, and it integrates with HUnit and QuickCheck so you can mix unit tests and properties in one place.
 Some of Hspec's distinctive features are:

 * a friendly DSL for defining tests,
 * integration with QuickCheck, SmallCheck, and HUnit,